Research Degrees Management System FAQs

 Here are the key changes:

-Benefits of introducing the Research Degree Management System include:
+Benefits of introducing Research Degree Examination Management to eVision include:

-The Research Degrees Management System (RDMS) project will change the thesis submission process for postgraduate research students.
+Research Degrees Examination Management in eVision will change the thesis submission process for postgraduate research students.
 Various staff involved with postgraduate research assessments will also be impacted by the project.
 This includes: Graduate Studies Administrators, Directors of Graduate Studies, Supervisors, Examiners, the Research Degrees team in Student Assessments and the Student Systems Support Centre.

 Some Professional Services teams who support Postgraduate Research (PGR) assessments will experience minor changes as a result of the project.
 This includes: Student Registry, Payroll, the University Gazette team, Oxford Research Archive, University Stores and the Print Studio.